 Here are some ways you can create segments based on purchase history:

-• VIP customers: customers who have spent over X amount of money over all time
+■ VIP customers: customers who have spent over X amount of money overall.

 By creating segments for both positive and negative customer reviews, you can show your customers that you care about their experience.

-For your customers who left a positive review (four or five stars), they already have a good impression of your brand and they may even tell a friend about your brand.
-That means you can target them with positive messages and even a referral code they can share with their friends.
+Customers who have left a positive review (four or five stars) already have a good impression of your brand and they may even tell a friend about your brand.
+That means you can target them with positive messages and even a referral code they can share with friends.